galette/galettedoc/source/development/contributor.rst

 Coding
 ======

-To fix a bug on the stable version, you have to work on the stable version, so the `master` branch, and you will use the development version on `develop` branch to implement new features.
+To fix a bug on the stable version, you have to work on the  `master` branch, and you will use the development version on `develop` branch to implement new features.
 Working on separate branches is a well-known GIT good practice I advise you to follow :)

 .. note::